 Public Health Near Machu Picchu

-Environmental degradation can have a direct impact on public health in terms of air and water pollution.
+Environmental degradation can have a direct impact on public health.
+This is especially the case with air and water pollution.
 Promoting environmental awareness can help reduce these health risks.
-Luckily, there are no roads to Machu Picchu, only a trek or the train will take you there.
 This is strictly monitored to protect the local environment.

 Machu Picchu!